The Bread Loaf School of English Scholarships

 The Academy for Teachers is modeled on The Bread Loaf School of English, at Middlebury College, where passionate students, most of them teachers, take inspiring classes in a beautiful mountain setting.
 Full scholarships, offered jointly by The Academy and Bread Loaf, will be awarded to Fellows of The Academy for Teachers who show a passion for literature, a love of creativity, and a devotion to teaching.
 We hope that six weeks among kindred spirits—reading, discussing, writing, playing—will send them into the next school year rejuvenated.

-Applications for 2020 are currently being accepted.
-The deadline is December 15, 2019.
+Applications for 2020 are no longer being accepted.
+The deadline was December 15, 2019.
 (Scholarship application details.)

 2019 Academy for Teachers / Bread Loaf Scholars